arturspon/Buzzvel-QrCode-Test/README.md

 This repository contains the source code of a test from Buzzvel.
 Below are the instructions to get the API and the WebApp up and running.

+Preview:
 ![Preview](showcase.gif)

+## Requirements

+This tutorial requires docker and docker-compose.

 ## The backend